pubnub/go/gae-example/README.md

 * Run http://localhost:<port-number-same-as-above>.
 * The example includes the dependencies under the folder `github.com`

-###Use pubnub in your project and Quick Implementation Examples
+###Using pubnub in your project and Quick Implementation Examples
 * Please see [gae](../gae)